“What?” questioned mom. “I thought they were with you.”

 It was not until the 1900’s that the stripes and the peppermint were added and the Christian meanings/myths were increased and are believed as true.

 The white represents the purity of Christ.
 The “J” still represents the shepherd staff for us lost lambs and for his name as well.
 There are two types of stripes on the candy cane, a large thick stripe and three small thin stripes.
 The small stripes represent His scourging for by His stripes we are healed.
+I have also heard they represent the trinity, Father, Son and Holy Spirit.
 The large stripe represents His blood that was shed on the cross for us.
 The peppermint represents hyssop which was used as purity in biblical times.

 And remember this season of thankfulness as it springboards us in the joyous season of Christmas.
 Its a time of year where we can share extra doses of kindness to all creation.
 Remember that no act of kindness is ever wasted but can create a ripple effect that spread across the world.

 As I am literally waiting for the paint containers(face paints) to dry as I needed to clean them before heading to the church for another face painting party, I am reflecting on how busy I have been thus far for November.
 Not even much time to write and post here.